oxidecomputer/terraform-provider-oxide/docs/resources/oxide_image.md

 This resource manages images.

+!> This resource does not support deletes.

+## Example Usage

+All images must be created within the scope of a project.
+This means that when first creating an image, the `project_id` field must be set to the ID of the project that will contain it.

 To create an image it's necessary to set one of `source_url` or `source_snapshot_id`.

-!> This resource does not support updates or deletes.

-## Example Usage

 ```hcl
 resource "oxide_image" "example" {